Online, August 26 – August 27 2021

 Presenters will need to submit full papers (5,000––7,000 words) for pre-circulation to attendants by July 30, 2021.

 Presenters will also need to pre-record a video discussion/ presentation of their paper (15-20 minutes), which we will upload and circulate online in the lead up to the event.
 We will need to receive the videos by that same July 30 deadline.

 The panels will then be followed by the two keynote presentations from Professor Pál Nyíri and Professor Ngai Pun.
 Each keynote will be delivered online, and will be open to the public.

-This event is supported by funding from the Australian Research Council and the University of Melbourne, with additional support from the University of Technology Sydney.
+This event is supported by funding from the Australian Research Council and the University of Melbourne.